ZRazer/benchmarking_slam/Readme.md

 Project by Paul Asquin for Awabot - Summer 2018 paul.asquin@gmail.com

 ### python3 fundamental packages
-sudo apt-get install python3-pip pip3 install numpy pip3 install matplotlib sudo apt-get install python3-tk pip3 install pyyaml sudo apt-get install python3-pil
+sudo apt-get install python3-pip python3-tk python3-pil

+pip3 install numpy

+pip3 install matplotlib

+pip3 install pyyaml
 ### Plot_top.py may need to be slightly modified depending on the system language you are using.
 ### Python2.7 is able to run these programs but there are some bugs
-### Modified by Richard Zander
+Modified by Richard Zander

 # [map_crop.py](map_crop.py)